hackeryarn/blog/content/post/rust-macros-3.md

     query![from db select title, rating where rating = 10 and artist = "Teddy Swims"];
 ```

 And the compiler is perfectly happy.
+Although, readers of your code might not be.

-This is all neat to know, but for our purpose, token trees have a very important property.
-They are one of the fragment-specifiers that we can match, and we can take advantage of that to write a very concise macro definition.
+This is all interesting background, but how will it help us write our macro?
+Token trees are one of the fragment-specifiers that we can match, and we can take advantage of that to write a very concise macro definition.

 ### Matching complex where clause